 For most big homes, the WiFi network’s performance can depend upon the placement of the router.

 Generally, you can place it in the middle of your home to make the most of a WiFi network with any wireless router you have chosen.
-You should not cover the wireless router, it should be placed in open instead of closets.
+You should not cover the wireless router, it should be placed in the open instead of in a closet.

 Remember, a WiFi router is a critical part of a Wireless network and you should upgrade it when it gets outdated.